 Abstract

 Quaternary Dune fields on the Southern High Plains, such as the Monahans in far western Texas are archives of environmental and climate variability for the Quaternary.
-Stratigraphic analyses of seven Geoprobe cores from the Monahans dune field with sixty-one OSL ages reveal a ca. 550 ka old eolian sedimentary record with seven prominent carbonate and argillic buried soils and an adjacent play lake deposit.
+Stratigraphic analyses of seven Geoprobe cores from the Monahans dune field with sixty-one OSL ages reveal a ca. 550 ka old eolian sedimentary record with seven prominent carbonate and argillic buried soils and an adjacent playa lake deposit.
 OSL ages were determined by two different protocols, OSL-SAR and TT-OSL, on the same quartz extracts which yielded congruent ages between ca. 50 and 240 ka, though the oldest ages by TT-OSL of 500 to 550 ka may be minimum estimates.
-The OSL ages in context with sedimentology, particle size analyses, and with finite mixture modeling of the age distrubtion identify at least six eolian depositional periods at ca. 510 ± 35, 280 ± 20, 62 ± 5, 46 ± 3, 24 ± 1, and 16 ±1 ka.
+The OSL ages in context with sedimentology, pedology, particle size analyses, and with finite mixture modeling of the age distribution identify at least six eolian depositional periods at ca. 510 ± 35, 280 ± 20, 62 ± 5, 46 ± 3, 24 ± 1, and 16 ±1 ka.
 The aeolian sand shows the greatest thickness (3-6 m) for periods 550-480 ka, 67 to 30 ka, and with the Holocene sands usually 4 to 1 m thick.
-These thickest preserved aeolian deposits are associated with transitional periods during stadials when the Laurentide ice sheet was not at its maximum extent with suppressed meriodional transport of moisture from the Gulf of Mexico.
+These thickest preserved aeolian deposits are associated with transitional periods during stadials when the Laurentide ice sheet was not at its maximum extent with suppressed meridional transport of moisture from the Gulf of Mexico.
 Two distinct wet periods occurred with the formation of pluvial lakes during interglacial MIS 7, ca. 235 to 195 ka, just west of the Monahans dune field and in MIS 2, 25 to 16 ka, in the adjacent catchment to the west.
 The oldest pluvial deposits recognized in an adjacent quarry and correlated by OSL ages to well-developed composite carbonate-rich paleosols in the Monahans dune field aeolian stratigraphy.
-The MIS 2 pluvial event at ca. 25 to 16 ka is associated with modest (< 2 m thick) aeolian deposition that hosted extensive pedogenesis with the formation of carbonate and argillic horizons.
+The MIS 2 pluvial event is associated with modest (< 2 m thick) aeolian deposition that hosted extensive pedogenesis with the formation of carbonate and argillic horizons.
 This study shows that there were numerous climatic conditions during glacials and interglacials in the late Quaternary conducive for hydraulic excess and landscape stability, with drier conditions occurring during stadials, with the advance and the retreat of the Laurentide ice sheet in the past ca. 500 ka.

-1.0 Introduction
+Introduction

+1.1 Previous work in the area